varsh27/multicore/readme.txt

 Valid <number-of-threads> values: Positive integers Valid <test-file-name> values: Name of the test file created

+Test file will be named as test_<data-structure>_<number-of-operations>.txt and saved in the current folder.

 Example steps to check dequeue data-struture with 1000 operations, 1 thread: